upamanyu-jit-phukan/Eye-of-India/README.md

 # eye_of_india

-Empowering citizens, driven by AI.
+Empowering Citizens, Driven by AI.

 ## Getting Started